 - Batfree Power Strap by Togvu.

-In 2019, a company called Togvu announced that it will create a charging band.
-This charging band is that it would continue to charge your Apple Watch as you wore it on your wrist.
+In 2019, Togvu announced that it would create a charging band.
+This charging band will continue to charge your Apple Watch as you wear it on your wrist.
 The charging band was referred to as the Batfree Power Strap.
 Unfortunately, there are no updates on the progress of the development of the chargers.